 An estimated 440,000 Americans die each year from diseases caused by smoking.
-Smoking is responsible for an estimated on in five U.S. deaths, and costs the U.S. over $250 billion each year in health care costs and lost productivity.
+Smoking is responsible for an estimated one in five U.S. deaths, and costs the U.S. over $250 billion each year in healthcare costs and lost productivity.
 About 48 million Americans smoke cigarettes, but most smokers are either actively trying to quit or want to quit.
-Since 1965, more than 40 percent of all adults who have eve smoked have quit.
+Since 1965, more than 40 percent of all adults who have ever smoked have quit.

 The Surgeon General’s Report includes these findings:

 - After one year off of cigarettes, the risk of heart disease caused by smoking is reduced by half.
 After 15 years of abstinence, the risk is similar to that for people who’ve never smoked.